dostuffwithoutstuff/stocks/README.md

    npm install --save request
    npm install --save request-promise

-2. For CORS proxy use: https://cors.bridged.cc
+2. To bypass CORS errors, switch out proxy services in App.js as needed

 3. To deploy to github pages use: